alex-hhh/ActivityLog2/doc/building.md

     racket run.rkt

-If this is done repeteadly, it might be worth compiling the files first to speed things up:
+If this is done repeatedly, it might be worth compiling the files first to speed things up:

     raco make run.rkt

-Note that if compiled files are present, racket will not re-compile modified files, you will need to recompile them explicitely, otherwise you will encounter load errors when trying to run the application.
+Note that if compiled files are present, racket will not re-compile modified files, you will need to recompile them explicitly, otherwise you will encounter load errors when trying to run the application.

 ## Debugging tips

 When the application throws an exception it can be logged in two places: the console or the log file.
-The log file is located in "%APPDATA%/Local/ActivityLog/ActivityLogDbg.log" (for other plaforms, see `maybe-init-log-port` in "rkt/dbglog.rkt").
+The log file is located in "%APPDATA%/Local/ActivityLog/ActivityLogDbg.log" (for other platforms, see `maybe-init-log-port` in "rkt/dbglog.rkt").
 In particular, exceptions thrown from separate threads will be logged in the log file.